PatternPal/PatternPal/docs/dev/stepbystep/guides/implement_an_instructionset.md

 states explicitly what needs to be implemented and what the underlying `ICheck` will test for.
 For example:
 "Implement a static private field of the same type as the class".

-In addition a `Description` of the step for education purposes should be provided that explains why the one should implement as instructed for example:
-"The field is static as a way of accessing the single instance when it is created.".
+For education purposes a `Description` of the step should be provided.
+It should explain why the step should be implemented as instructed for example: "The field is static as a way of accessing the single instance when it is created.".

 ## The `IStepByStepRecognizer` interface and library requirements